 This week, I’ll be writing about some a cappella songs I like.
 I’m sorry this week doesn’t have a catchy tagline like “Get Pitch Slapped.”

 In the classic *NSYNC vs. Backstreet Boys battle, I’ve always fallen on the *NSYNC side despite being a fan of both groups.
-Though this preference has always been a gut-check instinct, *NSYNC had a skill lightyears beyond similar boy bands of the time, and really ahead of most pop groups in the history of recorded music: recording heart-melting slow-dance-style ballads.
+Though this preference has always been a gut-check instinct, *NSYNC had one specific skill lightyears beyond similar boy bands of the time, and really ahead of most pop groups in the history of recorded music: melting the heart with slow-dance ballads.

-This conclusion, that their ballads are their defining characteristic, might seem odd if you haven’t spun the records recently: *NSYNC has always been more famous for their upbeat numbers than their slow jams.
+This conclusion, that their ballads are their enduring legacy, might seem odd if you haven’t spun the records recently: *NSYNC has always been more famous for their upbeat numbers than their slow jams.
 Mistake, in my mind: these fellows recorded two or three ballad stunners per album.
 So despite an abbreviated career (only three albums), there is an impressive catalog of *NSYNC heart-obliterators.

 My all-time favorite *NSYNC song is probably “This I Promise You.”
 Not exactly a surprise: According to Spotify, it’s the band’s third most-popular track, and second most-popular non-holiday track.